 Healing the gut starts at home.
 Days 1-3 of '5 Steps to Better Digestion' are useful here and should be implemented initially, as adopting healthy eating habits and avoiding inflammatory foods are really important first steps.
 Some top tips from what we’ve covered already include:

-- Chew your food properly – Chewing each mouthful at least 20 times helps ensure that you are breaking down the food you eat properly which will help support absorption processes further down the digestive tract.
-You are also more likely to tolerate foods better if you chew them properly!
+- Chew your food properly – Chewing each mouthful at least 20 times helps ensure that you are breaking down the food you eat properly which will help support absorption processes further down the digestive tract

-- Sort the stomach – Even if your symptoms mainly reside in the gut, by supporting the stomach with the help of some bitter herbs, you can subsequently help to create a happier environment along the full length of the digestive tract
+- Sort the stomach – By supporting the stomach with the help of some bitter herbs, you can subsequently help to create a happier environment along the full length of the digestive tract

 - Limit stress – As we’ve learned previously, in times of stress your digestive system starts to shut down and it won’t be working at its best.
-Some relaxation techniques will do your gut some good and will help to facilitate the healing process
+Some relaxation techniques will do your tummy and gut some good and help to facilitate the healing process

-- Some food groups may be best avoided – After what you learned in step 2, you’ll be clued up on ‘what not to eat’, whether it’s because certain foods make you feel bloated or cause a flare up in other symptoms.
+- Some food groups may be best avoided – After what you learned in step 2, you’ll be clued up on ‘what not to eat’, whether it’s because certain foods contribute to acid reflux or make you feel bloated.
 However, to help get symptoms of leaky gut under control, limiting your consumption of some other foods during this phase may also be useful: